Evangelical Theological Faculty: Degree programs

 The full-time bachelor's degree in Theology and Religious Studies is taught in Dutch and requires three years of study.
 The course consists of three specialisations: Bible and Theology, Church and Pastoral Ministry, and Religion and Education.
 The degree is accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).

 The full-time master's degree program in Theology and Religious Studies is taught in English and requires two years of studying.
 The course offers three specialisations: Bible and Theology, Church and Pastoral Ministries, and Religion and Education.
-If an prospective graduate student holds a professional bachelor's degree in theology or religious studies, the applicant will need to complete a so-called "linking program."
+If a prospective graduate student holds a professional bachelor's degree in theology or religious studies, the applicant will need to complete a so-called "linking program."
 If the student holds an academic bachelor's degree in any other field, a preparatory program will need to be completed.
 The degree is accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).

 The teacher training degree program is linked to the master's degree program.
 The program can either be taken during or after the master's degree program.
 After obtaining both the Master's and teacher's degree the graduate can work as a teacher of Protestant and Evangelical religious education.

 The PhD program consists in its core of conducting scientific research leading to a dissertation, under guidance of a supervisor.